drawwithcode/2020-Atom-ike/README.md

   <img src="images/1-mockup.png" width="700" />
 </p>

-The first interface that appears when a user access to the app is made from: the title of the project, “De-siderium”, placed in the middle of the page; a star’s animation, above the title; a generative background composed by a night sky and a shooting stars; a button, in the lower part of the screen, which allows to enter the next page. <br>
+The first interface that appears when a user accesses to the WebApp is made of: the title of the project, “De-siderium”, placed in the middle of the page; a star animation above the title; a generative background composed by a night sky and shooting stars; a button, in the lower part of the screen, which allows to enter the next page. <br>

 ### Welcome page
 <p align="center">
   <img src="images/2-mockup.png" width="700" />
 </p>

-In this page, a typewriter message comes up explaining some informations about the project.
+In this page a "typewriter" message comes up explaining the main aspects about the project.
 A button, in the lower part of the screen, allows to enter the next page. <br>

 ### "Cards" page
 <p align="center">
   <img src="images/3-mockup.png" width="700" />
 </p>

-Here the twelve symbols represent the common traits of the users’ wishes.
-The desire won’t be written, but just symbolized by an icon, following the tradition of keeping secret your wish to make it come true.
-Each card is a button that allows to go ahead in the next step and the user has to choose one of them. <br>
+The twelve symbols here represent the common traits of the wishes.
+The desire expressed by the user won’t be written, but just symbolized by an icon, following the tradition of keeping secret your wish to make it come true.
+Each card is a button that allows to go ahead in the next step and the user has to choose just one of them. <br>

 ### Chosen card page
 <p align="center">
   <img src="images/sliders.gif" width="200" />
 </p>

  Each symbol of the previous page reveals a meaningful message for the user depending on the category chosen.
 In this page everyone can customize their own star by moving three sliders to change the number of points and the inner and outer radius.
-In the lower part of the screen there are three buttons: "BACK" allows to go back to the "Cards" page, "SAVE" enables the download of a .png file of the customized card to always remind you your goals, "DONE" gives you the access to the following page. <br>
+In the lower part of the screen there are three buttons: "BACK" allows to go back to the "Cards" page and re-choose another category, "SAVE" enables the download of a .png file of the customized card to always remind goals, "DONE" gives the access to the following page. <br>

 ### Transitioning page
 <p align="center">